voxie/training-modules/Module-08.md

 4. Integrate user authentication

-5. Integrate sending email
+5. Integrate sending email (with HTML and Plain Text versions of the email)

-6. All your models should have validation, between all your models make sure you have at least one of the following validation rules:
+6. All your models should have validation.
+Between all your models make sure you have at least one of the following validation rules:

 	a.
 Required
 	b.
 Numeric